nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 1: Budgeting & Annual Allocations/README.md

 ## §3.1.10 – Care Package Program Funding
-**Enacted by 101 LCB 03 (2024, “A Bill to Provide CU Students with Care Packages to Increase Early Engagement with CUSG”)**
+**Enacted by 101 LCB 03 (2024, “A Bill to Provide CU Students with Care Packages to Increase Early Engagement with CUSG”); amended by 102 LCB 07 (2025, "A Bill to Release the CUSG Helmet Program from CUSG Proper**

 (a) The care package program shall be funded through the CUSG Helmet Program.